gvwilson/sensibleadventures/iffy/iffy.md

 a loose coupling on a bilge pipe, or a handle on the main hatch that had started sticking mid-way through their last voyage.
-Like most of the vessels that called Halley home, the *Guinevere* was more than a hundred years old, constructed from materials that could no longer be made, only repaired.
+Like most of the vessels that called Halley home the *Guinevere* was more than a hundred years old, constructed from materials that could no longer be made, only repaired.